Have questions? - Get in touch

-The Pearson BTEC HND (level 4 HNC+level 5 HND) Manufacturing Engineering online distance learning course provides you with a specialist work-related programme of learning that covers all the key knowledge, understanding, and practical skills required to work and progress in roles with a manufacturing engineering bias.
+The Pearson BTEC Full HND (level 4 HNC+level 5 HND) Manufacturing Engineering online distance learning course provides you with a specialist work-related programme of learning that covers all the key knowledge, understanding, and practical skills required to work and progress in roles within manufacturing engineering, such as a Manufacturing Engineer, Production Manager, Process Engineer, Industrial Engineer, or Quality Assurance Manager.

-If you are interested in a career in manufacturing engineering, are looking to progress further in your engineering career, and/or want to progress onto a top up Honours degree, this is the ideal course for you.
+If you are interested in a career in manufacturing engineering, are looking to progress further in your engineering career, and/or want to progress onto a full Honours degree, this is the ideal course for you.

-Earn your qualification from home with our flexible distance learning course.
+Earn your BTEC Level 5 HND from home with our flexible distance learning course.
 Fit learning around your work and personal commitments, and access everything you need at any time of day.
 You can learn at your own pace and simply submit your assignments when you are ready.
 You are in control of your course duration, therefore you can speed it up and slow it down to suit your needs.

 Once completed, you will be awarded a Pearson BTEC Level 5 Higher National Diploma in Manufacturing Engineering.